jerryjappinen/bellevue-v1/NOTES.md

 	- http://mts.io/2014/04/02/sass-unit-testing/
 	- Also need a test page for quick manual visual testing
 - Can we improve the pipeline to automate redundant tasks
-	- Importing child components
+	- Importing and declaring child components
+	- Importing and declaring directives used in components
 	- Explicitly renaming child components locally
-	- Importing shared SCSS in .vue files
+	- Importing shared SCSS in `.vue` files
-	- Importing directives and ensuring dependencies are up to date (directives imported in components must be installed via npm)
+	- Ensuring dependencies are up to date (directives and plugins imported in components must be installed via npm and `package.json` up to date)
 	- webpack disallows dynamic requiring just like ES6 imports, but `require.context` could perhaps be used to improve automation
 - What should our conventions be?
 	- At some point we will have a project structure and pipeline - but how do we use it effectively to write good UIs that scale?